-- 1. Health Benefit Changes The budget anticipates that the following measures to reduce health benefit costs will be implemented in Calendar Year 2003: (1) managed care office visit co-payments will be increased from \$10 to \$15 (rather than to \$20 as proposed by the Governor); (2) co-insurance coverage under the Uniform Medical Plan will be reduced from 90 percent of allowed charges to 85 percent; (3) employees will be required to pay an average of 12.6 percent of their medical premium costs (rather than an average of 21.7 percent, as proposed by the Governor); (4) changes will be made sufficient to reduce prescription drug benefit costs by 10 percent (rather than by 15 percent as proposed by the Governor); and (5) various administrative reserves maintained by the Health Care Authority are spent down.
-(General Fund-State, General Fund-Federal, General Fund-Private/Local, and Salary and Insurance Increase Revolving Account) - 3.
+- 2. State Employee Health Benefit Chgs - Additional funding is provided solely for state employee health benefits.
+(General Fund-State, General Fund-Federal) - 4.
 Pension Rate Change - Employer and employee contribution rates are changed based on the 1995-2000 experience study and 2000 actuarial valuation of the retirement systems.
 Effective April 1, 2002, the Public Employees' Retirement System (PERS) employer contribution rate is reduced from 1.54% to 1.10% and the Teachers' Retirement System (TRS) employer contribution rate is reduced from 2.75% to 1.05% as provided in HB 2782.
-(General Fund-State, General Fund-Federal, General Fund-Private/Local, Special Account Retirement Contribution Increase Revolving Account) - 5.
+(General Fund-State, General Fund-Federal, General Fund-Private/Local, Special Account Retirement Contribution Increase Revolving Account) - 6.
 State Employee Salary Increase - Funding is eliminated for a second year cost-of-living adjustment (COLA) for all state classified employees and exempt personnel.
-(General Fund-State, General Fund-Federal, General Fund-Private/Local, Salary and Insurance Increase Revolving Fund) - 6.
+(General Fund-State, General Fund-Federal, General Fund-Private/Local, Salary and Insurance Increase Revolving Fund) - 7.
 Salary Reclass Implementation - Funding is provided to correct for salary increases for certain positions which would have received salary increases pursuant to the recommendations of the Personnel Resources Board but which were overlooked in the original 2001-03 biennial budget.
 Funding is also provided for corrections to state employee cost of living adjustments.
-(General Fund-State, Salary and Insurance Increase Revolving Account) - 7.
-Recruitment and Retention Pool - Funding is provided for salary and benefit increases for recruitment and retention problems.
-(General Fund-State, General Fund-Federal)
+(General Fund-State, Salary and Insurance Increase Revolving Account)